samornmai/Poet_AI/README.md

 - Create stories and story ideas with a guided AI workflow
 - Use a chat-style assistant for creative help
 - Save generated content for future review
-- Enjoy a responsive design for both web and mobile screens

 ## Installation and Setup Instructions
 1. Clone the repository: